lizdebiase/agile/documentation/DigitalServicePlays.md

 <tr><td><b>Checklist</b></td> <td><b>What we did</b></td></tr>
 <tr><td>Ship a functioning “minimum viable product” (MVP) that solves a core user need as soon as possible, no longer than three months from the beginning of the project, using a “beta” or “test” period if needed</td> <td>We focused on the MVP and placed the remaining stories in the low priority. </td></tr>
 <tr><td>Run usability tests frequently to see how well the service works and identify improvements that should be made</td> <td>We incorporated usability tests  at each sprint review and often mid-sprint with the user </td></tr>
 <tr><td>Ensure the individuals building the service communicate closely using techniques such as launch meetings, war rooms, daily standups, and team chat tools</td> <td>Our team collaborated in a large meeting room and via Slack(channel #dhs-challenge.
-Our scrum meetings were facilitated in the room and we conducted sessions to colloboratively develop pieces of working software. </td></tr>
+Our scrum meetings were facilitated in the room and we conducted sessions to develop pieces of working software. </td></tr>
 <tr><td>Keep delivery teams small and focused; limit organizational layers that separate these teams from the business owners</td> <td>Our team comprised of 9 people , One scrum master, One Product Manager, One Technical Architect, One DevOps Engineer, One FrontEnd Engineer, One Backend Engineer, One UX Designer, Two Test Engineers.
 They are cross disciplined and everyone worked together to deliver the MVP. </td></tr>
 <tr><td>Release features and improvements multiple times each month</td> <td>Not in scope for this challenge </td></tr>
 <tr><td>Create a prioritized list of features and bugs, also known as the “feature backlog” and “bug backlog”</td> <td>Our product manager worked with the product owner and prioritized user stories in the product backlog.  </td></tr>